liyin00/spm-backend/README.md

 + Admins for assigning learners and trainers to the courses and classes

 ## Information
 This repository has been configured with a CI/CD pipeline which leverages on Gitlab for testing and ultimately AWS ECS for deployment.
-The datavase
+The database involved is a MySQL database which has been deployed to AWS RDS.

 Backend EC2 URL:
 > http://54.80.18.11:5000/